ROCHAAL/oystercard/README.md

-# Oystercard Challenge
+# Oystercard

 Makers Academy Week No.2

-### Set up
+Oystercard is a program that emulates the Oystercard(it is a payment method for public transport in London in the United Kingdom).

+### To run the program
-Download the source code using $ git clone https://github.com/ROCHAAL/oystercard.git
+Download the source code using $ git clone https://github.com/ROCHAAL/oystercard.git Ruby version 2.7.1

 ### Testing
-All classes are tested using RSpec.

-#### Running Tests
-To run all tests, in the terminal, type: rspec
+$ bundle init

+$ rspec --init

+$ bundle install

 ### Install

-Ruby version 2.7.1

 To install ruby https://www.ruby-lang.org/en/documentation/installation/